tropicalmentat/aoi-flood-detection/README.md

 ![data](./imgs/data-input.png)

+- The following sections describe the data input requirements for the modules to process the data into the expected GeoTiff files:

 ###### Sentine1lb

-1. Philippines DEM
+1. Philippines DEM (as a zipped .tiff file)
-2. Poverty Incidence Dataset (as of 2020)
+2. Poverty Incidence Dataset (as of 2020) (as a .SHP)
 3. Pre and post event .SAFE files of Sentinel1b

 ###### ALOS2-PALSAR2